juliogomez/netdevops/README.md

 `-- clean_everything
 ```

-The sections are quite simple:
+The sections are easy to understand:

 * You can define a number of _tasks_ to run in your test case (in the example above we have just 1 task)
 * Then you will have some _common setup_ to do, structured in subsections
 * After that, you would go into the real Test Case (_tc_), with 3 phases: preparation, execution and cleaning
-* Finally, as a good citizen, you would need to _clean_ everything you set up during the _common setup_ phase
+* Finally, as a good citizen, you would need to _clean after yourself_, everything you set up during the _common setup_ phase

 Let's see it working in your own setup.
 In this case we will use the _-alpine_ image because it has _vi_ already included in it, and you will need it to edit some files during this demo.
-We will ask our pyATS container to provide a shell (_ash_ for _-alpine_ image) so we work with it interactively.
+We will ask our pyATS container to provide a shell (_ash_ for _-alpine_ image) so we can work with it interactively.

 ```
 $ docker run -it --rm ciscotestautomation/pyats:latest-alpine ash